Skip to content

 Where weather moves spreads

 Weather impacts totals more than spreads, but spreads do shift in one common pattern.
 Pass-heavy favorites get hurt by wind more than balanced opponents.
 If the favorite is built around a deep-ball passing attack and faces 22 mph wind, that team's expected output drops more than the opponent's.
 Spreads adjust by 0.5–1.5 points in those windows.
+The spread side of that decision connects directly to the NFL spread guide.

 Strong rushing teams are a hedge against wind.
 A team built on play-action and 50-percent rush rate barely feels 20 mph wind.
 A spread between two contrasting offenses can swing meaningfully on a Saturday-to-Sunday weather shift.